-Lion aims to ensure that each individual is able to take total The COVID-19 pandemic has led to changes in work styles ownership of their role and exercise their abilities to the and values for many employees.
-Even as the external fullest.
-To this end, in 2019, we launched a new initiative, environment continues to change, the Human Resources the Lion Professional Fulfillment Reforms, focused on Development Center is striving to ensure that employees health, work styles and enabling diverse human resources can maintain their sense of professional fulfilment and find to succeed.
-The Lion Professional Fulfillment Reforms the work styles that are best for them by implementing a comprise four initiatives: 1.
+Lion aims to ensure that each individual is able to take total ownership of their role and exercise their abilities to the fullest.
+To this end, in 2019, we launched a new initiative, the Lion Professional Fulfillment Reforms, focused on health, work styles and enabling diverse human resources to succeed.
+The Lion Professional Fulfillment Reforms comprise four initiatives: 1.
 Work management, 2.
-Work diverse range of measures to improve environments and styles, 3.
-Strengthen relationships and, as the foundation systems under the framework of the Lion Professional supporting the first three, 4.
-Lion-style health support, Fulfillment Reforms and thus address the needs created by "GENKI" Action. the conditions of the pandemic.
+Work styles, 3.
+Strengthen relationships and, as the foundation supporting the first three, 4.
+Lion-style health support, "GENKI" Action.